Jadon Sancho: Senior career

 Following an impressive start to the 2018–19 season, Sancho was called up to the England senior squad for the first time on 4 October 2018 in preparation for UEFA Nations League fixtures against Croatia and Spain.
 He made his debut as a 78th-minute substitute against Croatia on 12 October, in a 0–0 away draw.
 On 22 March 2019, Sancho started his first competitive match for England in their 5–0 win over the Czech Republic at Wembley Stadium for a UEFA Euro 2020 qualifying match.
 During the September internationals, Sancho scored his debut goals for the senior team, a brace, in a 5–3 home victory over Kosovo in a Euro 2020 qualifier on 10 September.

 On 11 July 2021, Sancho was brought on as a 120th-minute substitute for Kyle Walker during the UEFA Euro 2020 final against Italy.
 He took England's fourth penalty in the subsequent shoot-out, which was saved by Gianluigi Donnarumma.
 Following the 3–2 loss on penalties, Sancho along with Marcus Rashford and Bukayo Saka (who also missed penalties) were subjected to racially abusive messages on social media.

-Sancho was not included in England's squad for the 2022 FIFA World Cup or UEFA Euro 2024.
+Sancho was not included in England's squad for the 2022 FIFA World Cup, UEFA Euro 2024, or the 2026 FIFA World Cup.

 Style of play

 Analyses from 2020 described Sancho as a quick, highly technical, and creative player, with excellent dribbling skills and ball control, and he received praise for his trickery and use of feints in one-on-one situations.
-He was described as one of the world's best young players during his Dortmund days, being known in particular for his ability to get past opponents and create chances for teammates as well as scoring goals himself.
+While at Dortmund, Sancho was described as one of the best young players in the world, being known in particular for his ability to get past opponents and create chances for teammates as well as scoring goals himself.
+In 2021, Dietmar Hamann called Sancho the best winger in the world.

 Sancho featured as a second striker or wide midfielder typically in a Borussia Dortmund 4–2–3–1 formation on either wing of attack.
 Dortmund's "young player project" helped Sancho function in the focal point of attack alongside a core of talented young stars like Erling Haaland, Gio Reyna and Jude Bellingham.